 - Minimal dripping

 - Best with UCO candle lantern

-Assuming that you have a good, sturdy candle holder, taper candles can be great for emergencies.
+If you have a suitable, sturdy candle holder, taper candles can be great for emergencies.
 They make it easy to collect the wax for reuse.
 And, since these are made from beeswax, you’ll want to save that wax!

-The price per hour of burn time is fairly high (about 24 cents per hour).
-However, for beeswax candles, these Shabbat candles are very affordable.
+The price per hour of burn time is reasonably high (about 24 cents per hour).
+However, for beeswax candles, these candles are very affordable.

-The candles burn really well and actually last for a good 7 hours.
+The candles burn well and last for a good 4 hours.

 The only real issue is that they are white beeswax.
-I guess they have to bleach the wax to get that color, which does mean there is a slight odor to the candles.
+I guess they have to bleach the wax to get that color, which means there is a slight odor to the candles.

 - Great value for beeswax

 - Long burn time for taper candles

 - Require suitable disaster-safe candle holder